ruby/openssl/README.md

 require "openssl"
 ```

-If you are using Ruby 2.3, you may activate the gem version of openssl,
+If you are using Ruby 2.3 (and not Bundler), you must activate the gem version
-instead of using the default gem packaged with the Ruby installation.
+of openssl, instead of using the default gem packaged with the Ruby installation.

 ```ruby
 gem "openssl"